 Students develop confidence, improve body awareness, stage presence, overcome shyness, learn to think on their feet, and work as a team through our Dramatic Arts program.
 Often plays are written in-house in order to showcase the qualities that each actor possesses.
 Students also have the opportunity to learn about the technical aspects of theatre including lights, sounds, sets, costumes, etc..
 We have a fantastic improvisation group that practices, performs and competes throughout the year.
 There is nothing like the thrill of having an audience laughing at your antics, and cheering for your performance!

 The creative process is the pillar of our visual arts program at W. Ross Macdonald.
 Students use the elements and principles of design to create personal and meaningful artwork and are encouraged to experiment with drawing and painting using pencil, pastel crayons, acrylics, watercolour and oil paints, and explore ‘arts and crafts’ with projects such as papermaché, print making, crayon melts and fabric paints.
 Art history is explored, including learning about well-known artists and artwork, and students’ are encouraged to share their personal reactions and reflection on the art that they are studying.
-Students in our visual arts classes learn through collaborative group projects, and proudly display their creations in many places throughout the school and residence, in the Artists’ Café, and the local Glenhyrst Art Gallery.
+Students in our visual arts classes learn through collaborative group projects, and proudly display their creations in many places throughout the school and lodgings, in the Artists’ Café, and the local Glenhyrst Art Gallery.
 Our visual arts classes fosters students’ creative skills, imagination and self-awareness but also develops confidence, flexibility, appreciation of diverse perspectives and positive attitudes.

 The pottery room is a hub of creativity giving the students hands-on experiences with a valuable, fun and age-old art form!
 From a lump of wet clay, students learn the basics of wedging, pinching and rolling.
 The tactile nature of molding clay is a perfect artform for any student!
 They learn how to add texture or make impressions in the clay.
 We learn patience as we follow the clay through the various stages of drying, firing in the kiln, painting the clay with various types of glazes and finally seeing the finished product after a second kiln firing.
 We are lucky enough to have all the necessary tools, glazes, clays and kiln right in our own classroom!
 In the more advanced classes, we use the slab roller to make sets of dishes, and the electric pottery wheel.
 Whether students are interested in making a pinch pot toothbrush holder, a wind chime for the garden or a fun animal shape to decorate their room, the projects reflect their personal choice, style and ability so that every student has a number of beautiful creative pieces of pottery to take home by the end of the semester!